Salwa Maddad, Al-Sweida, As-Suwayda, Syria

 In 2010, a new awareness arose within me and guided me to be vegan.
 I am fully aware that a person’s actions and behavior can change the people around them.
 My daughters and 25 of my friends became vegan at that time.
 Now there are more than 100 persons that are vegan, just in my region.
 My granddaughter is also being raised vegan by a vegan father and mother.

 Most people think the vegan way is complex and difficult, but for me it was so easy.
 I found the alternatives in a short time.
-Vegan food is delicious and various.
+Vegan food is delicious and varied.
 I prepare all recipes at home because vegan products are not available in my country.

 Some people think veganism is a diet, but actually it is a way of living; it is the morally right thing to do.
 We can’t live happily and healthily while harming other beings.
 Although other animals are being killed and are suffering, we should not share in this negative circle.
 We are sharing in this by our ignorance.
 When we experience this internal awakening, we will know the reality that every being has the same essence, but each soul wears a different form.
 When we reach the threshold of mercy and compassion, we cannot support any process involving harm to, or the suffering of, any sentient being.